jkraybill/workers-and-resources-productivity-mod/README.md

 Once you've played several times, you'll notice that the way you "should" play, and the way you should start, is probably quite similar every time.
 This mod's goal is to give you a fresh set of economic challenges every time you play.

 The mod changes your buildings so that every game, some industries will be more or less productive than others, and costs will be different.
-It also is intended to make the game more challenging, but it can also be run to make the game easier.
+It is intended to make the game harder, but it can also be configured to make the game easier.

 In one scenario, you may be a nation who can produce crops and livestock very well, but needs to import power and steel; in another, you may be a nation who can process oil well but can't mine it very effectively; in another, coal power plants may cost 1.5m rubles.
 There are endless possibilities!